 Multiple Sclerosis (MS)

 20-40yo, F:M 2:1, 1:1,000, increased risk with higher socioeconomic status, higher geographic latitudes, 1st degree relative.
 Autoimmune with chronic inflammation causing myelin loss.
 Multiple CNS lesions separated in both time and space.
 Any deficit, commonly limb weakness, parasthesia, vertigo, visual/urinary disturbace.
 Unpredictable relapses and remissions.
 Oligoclonal banding, raised IgG index and myelin basic protein on CSF.
 Lesions are well-defined, grey-tan, irregularly shaped plaques.
 Commonly have symptoms without corresoponding lesions.
 Active lesions have axonal transections, infiltration of lipid-laden macrophages (gitter cells with PAS-positive debris), perivascular inflammatory cuffing with T/B-lymphocytes, plasma cells.
-Tends to be centred on blood vessels.
+Tends to be centred on blood vessels (central vein seen on high strength MR).
 Primarily depletes oligodendrocytes, with relative preservation of axons.
 Surviving oligodendrocytes may attempt to remyelinate, causing an ill-defined zone continuous with demyelinated lesion (shadow plaque).
 Inactive plaques are hypocellular without inflammation.
 Scars/gliosis in old inactive plaques are focal proliferation of astroglia.
+Increased risk of lymphoma

 - Relapsing remitting (85%) – Excerbations followed by remissions, but later excerbations result in incomplete recovery.
 After 10-25yrs secondary/relapsing progressive phase with little remission between exacerbations.